lyteword/chspurgeon-tod/volume-5/psalm-106.md

 **Verse 17.** *The earth opened*, etc. This element was not used to such morsels.
 It devours the carcases of men; but bodies informed with living souls, never before.
 To have seen them struck dead upon the earth had been fearful; but to see the earth at once their executioner and grave, was more horrible.
 Neither the sea nor the earth are fit to give passage; the sea is moist and flowing, and will not be divided, for the continuity of it; the earth is dry and massy, and will neither yield naturally, nor meet again when it hath yielded: yet the waters did cleave to give way unto Israel for their preservation; the earth did cleave to give way to the conspirators in judgment; both sea and earth did shut their jaws again upon the adversaries of God.
 There was more wonder in this latter.
 It was a marvel that the waters opened; it was no wonder that they shut again; for the retiring and flowing was natural.
 It was no less marvel that the earth opened; but more marvel that it shut again; because it had no natural disposition to meet when it was divided.
 Now might Israel see they had to do with a God that could revenge with ease.
 There are two sorts of traitors: the earth swallowed up the one, the fire the other.
 All the elements agree to serve the vengeance of their Maker.
 Nadab and Abihu brought fit persons, but unfit fire, to God; these Levites bring the right fire, but unwarranted persons, before him: fire from God consumes both.
 It is a dangerous thing to usurp sacred functions.
 The ministry will not grace the man; the man may disgrace the ministry. *Joseph Hall.*

 **Verse 17.** Dathan and Abiram only are mentioned, and this in strict agreement with Nu 26:11, where it is said, *"the children of Korah* died not."
 And the same thing is at least *implied* in Nu 16:27, where it is said, that, just before the catastrophe took place, "Dathan and Abiram" (there is no mention of Korah) "came out and stood in the door of their tents."
-See this noticed and accounted for in Blunt's *Veracity of the Books of Moses,* Part 1, 20 pounds, 86. *J.J.
-Stewart Perowne.*
+See this noticed and accounted for in Blunt's *Veracity of the Books of Moses,* Part 1, 20 pounds, 86. *J. J. Stewart Perowne.*

 **Verse 19.** *They made a calf.* And why a calf?
 Could they find no fitter resemblance of God amongst all the creatures?
 Why not rather the lordly lion, to show the sovereignty; vast elephant, the immensity; subtle serpent, the wisdom; long-lived hart, the eternity; swift eagle, the ubiquity of God, rather than the silly senseless calf, that eateth hay?
 But the shape matters not much, for if God be made like anything, he may be made like anything, it being as unlawful to fashion him an angel as a worm, seeing the commandment forbids as well the likeness of things in heaven above as ill earth beneath (Ex 20:4).
 But probably a calf was preferred before other forms because they had learned it from the Egyptians' worshipping their ox Apis.
 Thus the Israelites borrowed (Ex 12:35) not all gold and silver but some dross from the Egyptians, whence they fetch the idolatrous forms of their worship.

 **Verse 19.** The modern Jews are of opinion that all the afflictions which ever since have, do, or shall befall their nation, are still the just punishments on them for this their first act of idolatry.
 And the rabbins have a saying that God never inflicts any judgment upon them, but there is an ounce of his anger on them for their ancestors' making the golden calf.
 A reverend friend of mine, conversing at Amsterdam with a Jewish youth (very capable and ingenious for one of that nation) endeavoured to make him sensible of God's anger upon them for rejecting and crucifying of Christ, for which foul act he showed how the Jews have lived many hundred years in miserable banishment.
 But the youth would in no wise acknowledge in their sufferings any effect or punishment of their murdering of Christ, but taking his Bible turned to God's threatening immediately after their making of the calf (Ex 33:34); "Nevertheless in the day when I visit, I will visit their sin upon them", so interpreting and applying all the numerous calamities which since have befallen them to relate to no other cause than that their first idolatry.
 Whereas, indeed, the arrears of their idolatry long ago were satisfied, and this is a new debt of later date contracted on themselves by their infidelity. *Thomas Fuller,* 1608-1661, *in "A Pisgah Sight of Palestine."*

-**Verse 19.** *They made a calf*, etc. This people had seen this idolatrous service in Egypt; and now they did not more long after Egyptian food, than after this Egyptian god...It is an easy matter for men to be drawn to the practice of that idolatry that they have been accustomed to see practised in those places that they have a long time lived in.
+**Verse 19.** *They made a calf*, etc. This people had seen this idolatrous service in Egypt; and now they did not more long after Egyptian food, than after this Egyptian god...
+It is an easy matter for men to be drawn to the practice of that idolatry that they have been accustomed to see practised in those places that they have a long time lived in.
 He that would take heed of idolatry, let him take heed of Egypt; the very air of Egypt (as I may so say) is infectious in this kind.
 See here, they had seen the worship of a young bullock in Egypt, and they must have a bullock....
 The local seat of Antichrist (and what seat can that be but *Rome?*) is called in the Revelation by three names: it is called *Egypt,* Re 2:8.
 It is called *Sodom* in the same verse.
 It is called *Babylon* in many places of the Revelation.
 It is called *Babylon,* in regard of her cruelty.
 It is called *Sodom,* in regard to her filthiness; and *Egypt,* in regard of her *idolatry.* It is a hard matter for a man to live in Egypt, and not to taste and savour somewhat of the idolatry of Egypt.
 We had sometime, in England, a proverb about going to Rome.
 They said, a man that went the first time to Rome, he went to see a wicked man there; he that went the second rime to Rome, went to be acquainted with that wicked man there; he that went the third time, brought him home with him.
 How many have we seen (and it is pity to see so many) of our nobility and gentry go to those Egyptian, parts, and return home again; but few of them bring home the same manners, the same religion, nor the same souls they carried out with them. *Thomas Westfield, Bishop of Brigtow, in "England's Face in Israel's Glasse,"* 1658.

 **Verse 19.** *In Horeb.* There is a peculiar stress on the words "in Horeb", as denoting the very place where the great manifestation of God's power and presence has been made, and where the law had been given, whose very first words were a prohibition of the sin of idolatry. *Agellius, in Neale and Littledale.*

 **Verse 19-20.** Apis, or Serapis, was a true living black bull, with a white list or streak along the back, a white mark in fashion of an half moon on his right shoulder, only two hairs growing on his tail (why just so many and no more, the devil knows), with a fair square blaze on his forehead, and a great bunch called cantharus under his tongue.
-What art their priests did use to keep up the breed and preserve succession of cattle with such gwrismata, or privy marks, I list not to inquire...Besides this natural and living bull, kept in one place, they also worshipped boun diacruson, a golden or gilded ox, the image or portraiture of the former.
+What art their priests did use to keep up the breed and preserve succession of cattle with such gwrismata, or privy marks, I list not to inquire...
+Besides this natural and living bull, kept in one place, they also worshipped boun diacruson, a golden or gilded ox, the image or portraiture of the former.
 Some conceive this Apis to have been the symbol and emblem of Joseph the patriarch, so called from ba, *ab,* a father, seeing he is said to be made by God a father to Pharaoh (Ge 45:8), that is, preserver of him and his country; and therefore the Egyptians, in after ages, gratified his memory with statues of an ox, a creature so useful in ploughing, sowing, bringing home, and treading out of corn, to perpetuate that gift of grain he had conferred upon them.
 They strengthen their conjecture because Serapis (which one will have to be nothing else but Apis with addition of rv, *sar,* that is, a prince, whence perchance our English Sir) was pictured with a bushel over his head, and Joseph (we know) was corn meter general in Egypt.
 Though others, on good ground, conceive ox worship in Egypt of far greater antiquity.
 However, hence Aaron (Ex 32:4), and hence afterwards Jeroboam (who flying from Solomon, lived some years with Shishak, king of Egypt, 1Ki 11:40) had the pattern of their calves, which they made for the children of Israel to worship.
 If any object the Egyptians' idols were bulls or oxen, the Israelites' but calves, the difference is not considerable; for (besides the objector never looked into the mouths of the latter to know their age) *gradus non variat speciem,* a less character is not another letter.
 Yea, Herodotus calls Apis himself moscov, a calf, and Vitulus is of as large acceptation among the Latins.
 Such an old calf the poet describes—

 Ego hanc vitalam (ne forte recuses